sveltia/sveltia-cms/README.md

 - Ensures sufficient contrast between the foreground text and background colours.
 - Enabled and disabled buttons can be clearly distinguished[^105].
 - Links are underlined by default to make them easier to recognize.
 This behaviour can be changed in the Accessibility Settings if you prefer.
 - Honours your operating system’s [reduced motion](https://developer.mozilla.org/en-US/docs/Web/CSS/@media/prefers-reduced-motion) and [reduced transparency](https://developer.mozilla.org/en-US/docs/Web/CSS/@media/prefers-reduced-transparency) settings.
+(Support for [high contrast mode](https://developer.mozilla.org/en-US/docs/Web/CSS/@media/prefers-contrast) will be added later.)
 - We’ll continue to test and improve the application to meet [WCAG 2.2](https://w3c.github.io/wcag/guidelines/22/).

 ### Better security

-- Avoids high/critical severity vulnerabilities through constant dependency updates and frequent releases[^33].
+- Avoids high/critical severity vulnerabilities through constant dependency updates, [`pnpm audit`](https://pnpm.io/cli/audit), and frequent releases[^33].
 - We have documented how to [set up a Content Security Policy](#setting-up-content-security-policy) for the CMS to prevent any unexpected errors or otherwise insecure configuration[^108].
 - The `unsafe-eval` and `unsafe-inline` keywords are not needed in the `script-src` CSP directive[^34].
 - The `same-origin` referrer policy is automatically set with a `<meta>` tag.